Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/08/advanced-ruby-gsub-with-regular-expressions.md

 - We can’t tell the difference between opening and closing tags if we just use ‘:::’
 - We still have those pesky paragraph tags that shouldn’t be there
-- We are missing the class name and the text for it is now content
+- We are missing the class name, and the text for the class name is now content

 We can use our problem to explore some more advanced use cases for `gsub`.

 ## gsub with regular expressions

 We can tell the difference between a start and end tag using a regular expression.
-Don’t shudder, it’s not going to be that bad.
+Don’t shudder!
+It’s not going to be that bad.
 The syntax for using a regular expression is shown below.

 We use one `gsub` to find the opening tag, including the surplus paragraphs, and one to find the closing tag, replacing them as appropriate.